 Check bulk container levels at the start of each day.
 Also check before starting overnight or extended runs.
-High-turnover laboratories may need to schedule two bulk container checks daily.
+Highturnover laboratories may need to schedule two bulk container checks daily.

-On BOND-III and current-model BOND-MAX processing modules (and all BOND-MAX external waste containers), liquid levels are visible through the container walls.
-For BOND-MAX models with opaque containers, lift the ends of the containers in position to estimate the volume - it is not necessary to remove them from the instrument, as this will trigger a fluidics prime when they are returned.
+On BOND-III and current-model BOND-MAX Processing Modules (and all BOND-MAX external waste containers), liquid levels are visible through the container walls.
+For BOND-MAX models with opaque containers, lift the ends of the containers in position to estimate the volume - it is not necessary to remove them from the processing module, as this will trigger a fluidics prime when they are returned.

-Icons on the System status screen give an indication of bulk container levels for BOND, and are used for notifications of high waste or low reagent levels on the BOND-MAX.
+lcons on the System status screen give an indication of bulk container levels for BOND-III, and are used for notifications of high waste or low reagent levels on the BOND-MAX.
 Use the icons only to confirm levels and/or for viewing notifications - they do not replace daily physical checks.

-BOND processing modules are fitted with a bulk container lighting system (see Bulk Container Lighting System (BOND-III) on page 34.
+BOND-III Processing Modules are fitted with a bulk container lighting system (see Bulk Container Lighting System (BOND-III) (Section on page 51)).